strohne/datavana/epigraf/README.md

 ## Why using Epigraf package?

 The Epigraf package aims to make data work with [Epigraf](https://epigraf.inschriften.net/) easier.
-Therefore it provides functions accessing Epigrafs API, preparing data for import into epigraf article format, and buliding and structering social media datasets.
+It provides functions for data transfer using the Epigraf APIs: preparing data imports, e.g. from social media datasets, and preparing data analyses.

 ## Installation